 Lump Sum Payment Request – Graduate Assistant

 Periodically, graduate assistants may perform duties in addition to their regular contract responsibilities.
-Supplemental pay for graduate assistants is processed via the Lump Sum Payment Request – Graduate Assistant form available at wiu.edu/graduate_studies/faculty_and_staff_resources/forms/lumpsumform.pdf.
+Supplemental pay for graduate assistants is processed via the Lump Sum Payment Request – Graduate Assistant form available at wiu.edu/grad/lumpsumform.
 This method of payment is not to be used on a recurring basis.

 Termination/Resignation: Resignation of an assistantship by a student or by a department/unit must be made to the Graduate School in writing.
 The employing unit or the Graduate School may terminate an assistantship contract for cause or if eligibility requirements are not met.
 Likewise, students may terminate a contract at any time for cause.
 As soon as an assistant has been terminated or has resigned, an e-mail notification will be sent to the hiring department’s fiscal agent, the supervisor, and the student (using a WIU e-mail address).

 All assistantship personnel must record their hours worked via an online time reporting system.
 This report is not directly related to monthly stipend payments.
-Instructions for completing the time report may be found att wiu.edu/grad/GATimeReportingInstructions.pdf.
+Instructions for completing the time report may be found at wiu.edu/grad/GATimeReportingInstructions.pdf.

 The School of Graduate Studies recognizes the weekly scheduling of graduate assistant hours may vary across departments due to the variety of departmental needs.
 The Graduate Studies policy is meant to encompass the majority of situations and provide guidance for departments and graduate students.
 The Director of Graduate Studies should be consulted if a department’s needs require a substantial deviation from these guidelines.

-For most departments, a set schedule of a number of hours per week (20 for full award, 13 for 2/3 award) is the norm.
+For most departments, a set schedule of a number of hours per week (20 for full positions, 13 for 2/3 positions) is the norm.
 Departments using this schedule should ensure the total number of hours worked during the semester meets the standard for the amount of the assistantship.
 Departmental decisions to alter the GA schedule (e.g., to exclude duties during the first week or finals week) should increase the number of hours in the other weeks to account for the difference.

 Assistantship personnel who are scheduled to work on a day listed on the academic calendar as a holiday or a University closure are excused from working that day and do not need to make up the hours later.
 Normally, assistants are not expected to work on a holiday or during the weeks of Spring Break and Thanksgiving Break unless it is written into their job description as an expectation.
-In this case, the assistant shall be compensated with equal time off or a lump sum payment, as determined by unit policy or decision of supervisor.
+In this case, the assistant shall be compensated with equal time off or a lump sum payment, as determined by unit policy or the decision of a supervisor.